polkafoundry/polkadocs/docs/guide/README.md

 - Query the blockchain for the address of the account who made the transaction
 - Request the runtime to emit an event each time someone change the value

-There are 3 categories of data and actions one can interact with the runtime enviroment.
+There are 3 categories of data and actions a contract can interact with the runtime enviroment.

 #### Contract data & actions
 - `address`: the address of current contract